-AAA fees shall be paid in accordance with the Costs of Arbitration Section (see pages 45-53).
+AAA fees shall be paid in accordance with the Costs of Arbitration section.

 The AAA may, in the event of extreme hardship on any party, defer or reduce the administrative fees.
 (To ensure that you have the most current information, see our website at www.adr.org).